mui/mui-x/docs/data/data-grid/server-side-data/aggregation.md

 If you are looking for aggregation on the client-side, see [client-side aggregation](/x/react-data-grid/aggregation/).
 :::

-Since the computation of the server-side aggregation resides on the server, the Data Grid requires some additional information to make it work.
+The server-side aggregation requires some additional steps which are listed below.

 1. Pass the available aggregation functions of type `GridAggregationFunctionDataSource` to the Data Grid using the `aggregationFunctions` prop.
 It's default value is empty when the Data Grid is used with server-side data.